yageraaa/russian-english-transformer/README.md

 **Author**: German Berezin

 This project provides a web-based Russian-to-English translation application using a transformer model, deployed via Docker with a Streamlit frontend, FastAPI backend, PostgreSQL database, and MinIO storage.
-It also includes scripts for training the transformer model.
+It also includes scripts for training the transformer model with MLflow experiment tracking.

+## Features

+- **Translation API**: FastAPI backend for Russian-to-English translation
+- **Web Interface**: Streamlit frontend for easy translation
+- **Experiment Tracking**: MLflow integration for monitoring training progress
+- **Model Management**: Local storage of experiments and model artifacts
+- **BLEU Evaluation**: Improved BLEU score calculation for accurate translation quality assessment

 ## Prerequisites